T1000-Swift-Hail/PROJECT-1/README.md

 # PROJECT-1

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following requirements :

-- Use Optionals.
-- Use arrays.
-- Use dictionaries .
-- Use Sets.
-- Use functions that return an output .
-- Use Generics .
-- Use Closures.
-- Use Structs.
-- Use Classes with an initializer .
-- Use some form of Error Handling .
-- Use Protocols .
-- Use extensions .
-- Use a computed property .

-## Example Project :  An online Grocery Store :
+#An Airline Reservation  System:

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
+Overview : An Airline Resevation  System that allows customer to book a flight.
+This airline reservation  system has 2 main users.
+The customer and the manager of the website .
 Each one of them should be able to do the following tasks for the store to function properly .

-#### As a customer I should be able to do the following :
+As a customer I should be able to do the following :
-- Browse  Products .
+- Book flight
-- View the product info (summary, specs, price, quantity , etc.)
+- View the flight info.
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
+- Select seat.
+- Selet Seats Type.
-- Check delivery status .
+- Payment Information .
+- Avariable Flight & Seats.

-#### As a manager of the grocery store , I should be able to do the following :
+As a manager of the An Airline Resevation  System , I should be able to do the following :
-- Add new products to the online store.
-- Update a product info.
-- Remove product from the online store.
-- Get notified of out of stock products.
-- Browse purchase history.
-- View the total sales revenue.
-- View the store net profits.
-- View the most sold products on the store.
+- View customer Information.
-- Compute the tax with the product price.
-- Check delivery status.
-- Change delivery status .
+- Show Acceptable Payment & flight

-#### Usage :
+Usage :

-##### user
+#user
-To use this application , create a new user using the struct **** .
-Call the **** to receive a list of all the products .
-Call ***** to receive recommendations for your next purchase .
-Use ***** to add a product to the shopping cart .
-To list your products in shopping cart call **** .
-Etc.
+To use this application , create a new user using the protocol user .
+Call the ticketType to receive a list of all the Tickets .
+Call select Seats to receive a list of all the seats Type for your flight.
+Create extension Manager to show the acceptable payment method .
+Call bookFlight to show the avariable flight.
+Call bookSeats to show if there is any avariable seats or not.

-##### manager
+#manager
-To use this application to manage your online store , create a new manager using the class **** .
-Call the **** to receive a list of all the products .
-Call ***** add new products and **** to update a product with the id  .
-Use ***** to browse the sales history  .
-Updating a delivery status is easy using the ******  .
-Etc.
+To use this application to manage your Airline reservation system , create a new manager using the class manager.
+Call the viewPassengerInfo to receive a list of all our customer .

-### Now is the time to showcase your skills.
-You will have 4 days to complete the project .
-On Thursday, you will present to us what you have achieved.

-### Note : the above is an example.
-We want you to impress us with your imaginations and grand projects .

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.